 Each day in the U.S., an average of three college students die from suicide.
 That’s three extended families, three constellations of friends, and three campuses getting this terrible news each and every day.
 Most of those who die are suffering from depression when they kill themselves.

 Fortunately, all of us in the Loyola community can learn how best to protect ourselves and each other from depression and suicide.
-The Counseling Center and C.A.R.E. peer educators are focused on getting the word out about these important issues.
+The Counseling Center is focused on getting the word out about these important issues.
 Our main goals are to help students to:

 Minimize depression by learning how to bounce back.